School Feature:Â The Learning Place

 What are your Discipline methods?

 We believe strongly that discipline comes from within.
-The record shows that there is minimal non-compliance in normalised environments.
-We strive to normalise our environment in order to prevent unacceptable behaviour and non-compliance.
-However, when unacceptable behaviour does occur, the following are modes of discipline adopted – correction, re-direction, reprimand, exclusion/time-out; withholding pleasurable things/activities; writing lines; writing about appropriate behaviour; doing chores etc
+The record shows minimal non-compliance in normalized environments.
+We strive to normalize our environment to prevent unacceptable behavior and noncompliance.
+However, when unacceptable behavior does occur, the following are modes of discipline adopted: correction, redirection, reprimand, exclusion/time-out; withholding pleasurable things/activities; writing lines; writing about appropriate behavior; doing chores, etc

 Standard Hours are:

-In addition, we run an After school Programme which provides services like homework support and various extra-curricular activities.
-Sessions run from 1:30-5pm (Toddler’s House & Children’s House); 3:00- 5pm (Elementary).
+In addition, we run an after-school program that provides services such as homework support and various extracurricular activities.
+Sessions run from 1:30-5 pm (Toddler’s House & Children’s House); 3:00- 5 pm (Elementary).

 How can parents contact you for more information?
 Or to schedule a visit to the school?